Frequently Asked Questions

 From 8 AM to 12 noon and from 1 PM to 4 PM, we have telephone advice nurses.
 Often they will answer immediately when you call, however, if call volume is high, you may need to leave a message.
 Phone calls are typically returned within 1-2 hours but in the winter months when call volume is extremely high, it may take longer than that.
 If you have an emergency, call 911 instead of calling our office.
 From 4 PM to 8 AM our calls are answered by an after-hours nursing line staffed by Children’s of Alabama.
 There is always a physician on call so if the nursing line is unable to handle the problem, the physician will be paged.
 There is a $15 per call fee for after-hours calls from this service.

 What happens if I need to be seen and your office is closed?

-If the problem is minor such as an earache, sore throat, or minor trauma and you feel your child cannot wait until our office opens again, we recommend you visit a walk-in clinic.
-If the problem is more urgent, we recommend you visit the DCH Regional Medical Center Emergency Room.
+If the problem is minor such as an earache, sore throat, or minor trauma and you feel your child cannot wait until our office opens again, we recommend you visit an urgent care clinic.
+If the problem is more urgent, we recommend you visit the DCH Regional Medical Center Emergency Room or Children's of Alabama Emergency Room.
 If you are having difficulty deciding where to go but you do not feel it is an emergency that requires 911, please call our after-hours nursing service.
 If you have not heard back from them within 1 hour, please call again.
 If you have an emergency, call 911 instead of the after-hours nursing service.

 Will I be able to see the same doctor every time?